A Tour of Bali by Bike

 If the lyrics to Queen’s Bicycle Race are on loop in your head, every time you ride your bike, this one’s for you.

-Bali, Indonesia is an island full of two wheelers.
-Not just of the pedal variety, the motorized version is far more common in fact.
-You’d be hard pressed to visit a part of Bali where people aren’t on a scooter.
-Driving in motor vehicles isn’t encouraged when visiting.
-The locals are really the only ones who do it and for good reason.
-There are no real rules on the road.
-No stop signs, traffic lights, etc. Of course if you are in a major city like Kuta, there are some.
+Bali, Indonesia is an island full of two-wheelers.
+Not just of the pedal variety, the motorized version is far more common.
+In fact, you’d be hard-pressed to visit a part of Bali where people aren’t on a scooter.
+Driving a car isn’t encouraged for visitors.
+The locals are really the only ones who do it and for good reason: there are no real rules on the road.
+No stop signs, traffic lights, etc. Well, if you are in a major city like Kuta, there are some.
 In any case, the rules of the road are confusing at best and treacherous at worst.
 Most visitors hire drivers when in Bali, because the Balinese are the only ones who can navigate the madness.
 So why is riding a scooter any different, you ask?
-Well, it may not be, except for the fact that everyone gives way to the scooter(s).
+It may not be, except for the fact that everyone gives way to the scooter(s).
 Most drivers on the road are on scooters and there is a sense that at least ⅓ of those are probably tourists, and the locals can pretty much spot which ones those are.

 Alas, we are here to talk about a different type of two wheeler: the beloved bicycle.
 I’m not sure how it happened, but I somehow become addicted to going on bike tours when I travel.
 It started in Santorini, crept it’s way into my trip in Johannesburg and bam, landed a spot on my itinerary in Bali.
 Perhaps it’s the mix of being able to see the backroads of a destination and the thrill of flying downhill.
 There’s also the fact that it happens to be a very environmentally friendly way to see a place.
 Each tour I’ve gone on has been a wonderful mix of action, history and adventure.